Routine Eye Care

-We don’t often get our eyes examined regularly if we are not having any problems with them.
-Routine eye examinations are important even if our eyes and vision are fine—because many blinding eye diseases have few or no warning signs until they have taken away some or all of our vision.
+Even if our eyes and vision seem fine, many blinding eye diseases have few or no warning signs until they have taken away some or all of our vision.
 Early detection is the best way to protect your sight.

 There are a few exceptions to these guidelines.
 People with diabetes should have an eye examination every year starting when they are diagnosed with diabetes, no matter how old they are.
 And people who have relatives with eye diseases, such as glaucoma or macular degeneration, should have examinations once a year beginning as soon as age 30.